 Silicon Nanorods are elongated particles ranging from 10 to 120 nanometers (nm) with specific surface area (SSA) in the 30 – 70 m2/g range.
 Nano Silicon is also available passivated and in Ultra high purity and high purity and coated and dispersed forms.

 |Average Length||up to 500nm|

 |Melting Point||1414 °C|

-Novel nanotechnology applications also include Quantum Dots .
-High surface areas can also be achieved using solutions and using thin film by sputtering targets and evaporation technology using pellets, rod and foil Applications for Silicon nanorods generally involve their magnetic properties and include in catalysts and magnetic recording and in medical sensors and bio medicine as a contrast enhancement agent for magnetic resonance imaging (MRI).
-Silicon particles are being tested for site specific drug delivery agents for cancer therapies and in coatings, plastics, nanowire, nanofiber and textiles and in certain alloy and catalyst applications .
-Further research is being done for their potential electrical, dielectric, magnetic, optical, imaging, catalytic, biomedical and bioscience properties.
+Novel nanotechnology applications also include Quantum Dots.
+High surface areas can also be achieved using solutions and using thin film by sputtering targets and evaporation technology using pellets, rod, and foil Applications for Silicon nanorods generally involve their magnetic properties and include in catalysts and magnetic recording and in medical sensors and biomedicine as a contrast enhancement agent for magnetic resonance imaging (MRI).
+Silicon particles are being tested for site-specific drug delivery agents for cancer therapies and in coatings, plastics, nanowire, nanofiber, and textiles and in certain alloy and catalyst applications.
+Further research is being done for their potential electrical, dielectric, magnetic, optical, imaging, catalytic, biomedical, and bioscience properties.
 Silicon Nano Particles are generally immediately available in most volumes.
-Additional technical, research and safety (MSDS) information is available.
+Additional technical, research, and safety (MSDS) information are available.